 Minding Your Leadership Gap

-Interim executives offer a significant contribution to healthcare organizations.
-As veteran executives, they bring experience and expertise in specific domains such as finance, strategy, technology and operations.
+Interim executives can provide a significant contribution to healthcare organizations.
+As veteran executives, they bring experience in specific domains such as finance, strategy, technology and operations.
 Many individuals who are drawn to interim assignments do so after enjoying a successful leadership career.
 Having honed a specific skillset, they find it rewarding to offer their services to organizations who are looking to fill a leadership void or to manage a time sensitive complex project.

 Immediate productivity: A significant advantage in hiring an interim is their ability to be immediately productive and “hit the ground running”, taking immediate action to stabilize a department or organization.
 Depth of experience (often an interim can be “overqualified” for an interim position) coupled with the ability to gain credibility and take necessary steps is crucial.
 It ensures that during uncertain times an organization doesn’t stagnate but continues to move forward.

 Reduce risk: An interim leader can help maintain relationships and keep everyone calm during the transition before a new permanent senior executive is chosen.
 Restoring trust may be an important part of this process.
 Establishing stability helps keep talented people from leaving due to uncertainty.

 Change agent: A seasoned interim executive doesn’t have to worry about his/her career advancement, but can focus on making changes and harnessing the best efforts of the team.
 An interim executive creates an environment for learning and reduces the personal risk of the next level of management.
 S/he is also less constrained by company habit and history and is not mired in organizational politics.
 However, they are also leadership savvy and know how to get everyone moving together on various initiatives without alienating the “old guard”.